-- 1. The School will ensure that, through regular review and audit, any safeguarding deficiencies or weaknesses within the School are remedied without delay.6 - 2.
-The School will also consider whether a peer review by another school or an audit of our safeguarding provision would be of benefit.7
+2. Our school will also consider whether a peer review by another school or an audit of our safeguarding provision would be of benefit.8

-Child Protection Records
+6.9 Child Protection Records

-The School will ensure that child protection records are maintained in accordance with KCSiE 2023, and are kept securely and separately from other records, in accordance with GDPR, and are only accessed by staff who need to.
+Ensuring that child protection records are maintained in accordance with KCSiE 2023, are kept securely and separately from other records, in accordance with GDPR, and are only accessed by staff that need to.

-Allegations against teachers and other staff, including supply teachers and volunteers
+6.10 Allegations against teachers, other staff, including supply teachers and volunteers